MonashSmartStructures/ospgrillage/docs/source/README.md

     test_bridge = GrillageGenerator(bridge_name="BenchMark", long_dim=10, width=5, skew=25,
                                 num_long_grid=4, num_trans_grid=13, cantilever_edge=1, mesh_type="ob")

-Next, users will define the member properties of the grillage model.
+Next, users define the member properties of the grillage model.
 Properties are defined through the ```OPMemberProp``` class.
 The object then automatically sorts the output of the members into format compatible with the Opensees framework through ```.get_section_input()``` method.
 Following, this output member properties are passed into ```GrillageGenerator``` object.